 Conference Committee Guidelines and Responsibilities

 The following guidelines and committee responsibilities will assist host chapters in planning a successful international conference (see conference objective guidelines).
+Please note the subcommittees are “suggested but not limited to” the listed committees.
+Host committee may utilize necessary committees to have a successful conference.

 Arrangements Committee